Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 **Explanations**

 The `list` command connects to the management datasource and returns all the tenants in it.
-You can use the `--json` argument to retrieve a machine-readable format of your tenants for any use-case you want.
+You can use the `--json` argument to retrieve a machine-readable format of your tenants for any use case you want.

 ### `new`